RamiKrispin/awesome-ds-setting/README.md

 brew install zsh-syntax-highlighting
 ```

-After the installation is done you will need to clone the source code.
-I set the destination as home folder, defining the traget folder hidden:
+After the installation is done, you will need to clone the source code.
+I set the destination as the home folder, defining the target folder hidden:

 ``` zsh
 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git $HOME/.zsh-syntax-highlighting
 echo "source $HOME/.zsh-syntax-highlighting/zsh-syntax-highlighting.zsh" >> ${ZDOTDIR:-$HOME}/.zshrc
 ```

-After you reset your terminal, you should see be able to see the syntex highlight in green (in my case):
+After you reset your terminal, you should be able to see the syntex highlight in green (in my case):

 <img src="images/terminal_highlight.png" width="65%" align="center"/></a>